vidjil/vidjil/doc/user.md

 ## How do you define a clone?
 How are gathered clones?

+Some RepSeq studies want to broadly cluster clones to have a global view on the immune repertoire.
+One may want to focus on CDR3 on the amino-acid level, or on the nucleotide level.
+One also generally wants to correct technological artifacts (PCR, sequencing).
+On the contrary, when studying hypermutations in IGH recombinations, people want to know as precisely as possible differences between sequences, even when they occur for a single nucleotide in the V gene or elsewhere.

-In vidjil-algo, called **vidjil-algo** (Giraud, Salson, BMC Genomics 2014), sequences are gathered into a same clone as long as they share the same 50bp DNA sequence around the CDR3 sequence.
+In **vidjil-algo** (Giraud, Salson, BMC Genomics 2014), sequences are gathered into a same clone as long as they share the same 50bp DNA sequence around the CDR3 sequence.
 In a first step, the algorithm has a quick heuristic which detects approximatively where the CDR3 lies and extracts a 50bp nucleotide sequence centered on that region.
 This region is called a **window** in vijdil-algo.
 When two sequences share the same window, they belong to the same clone.
-Therefore in vidjil-algo clones are only defined based on the exact match of a long DNA sequence.
+Therefore in vidjil-algo clones are only defined based on the (conservative) exact match of a long DNA sequence.
 This explains why some little clones can be seen around larger
-clones: they may be due to sequencing error that lead to different windows.
+clones: They may be due to artifacts that lead to different windows.
 However those small differences can also be due to a real biological process inside the cells.
-Therefore we let the user choose whether the clones should be manually clustered or not.
+Therefore we let the user choose whether the clones should be manually clustered or not -- and the choice may depend on the purpose of her study.

 In **MiXCR**, clones are defined based on the amino-acid CDR3 sequence, on the V gene used and on the hypermutations.
+Other software may have other definitions, see also [What is a clone ?](/vidjil-format/#what-is-a-clone).

 ## What is the sequence displayed for each clone ?